Herbal & Flower Teas

 Why people make this tea

 Fatty liver is increasingly common in modern life — it can develop from a combination of alcohol, excess body weight, poor diet, medications, or simply chronic stress.
 The early stages often produce no symptoms, and many people only discover it during a routine health check.
-Bro Niu’s view is that prevention starts with daily habits, and this three-ingredient tea is one of the simplest daily tools in the food-therapy toolkit.
+Nourilo’s view is that prevention starts with daily habits, and this three-ingredient tea is one of the simplest daily tools in the food-therapy toolkit.
 It takes under 15 minutes to prepare and can be drunk warm or at room temperature throughout the day.

 Method